drduh/YubiKey-Guide/README.md

 AllowAgentForwarding yes
 StreamLocalBindUnlink yes
 ```
-- Reload the ssh daemon (e.g. `sudo service sshd reload`).
+- Reload the ssh daemon (e.g. `$ sudo service sshd reload`).

 ### Final test
-- Unplug your Yubikey, reboot.
+- Unplug your Yubikey, disconnect or reboot.
-- Log back on Windows, open a WSL console and enter `ssh-add -l`, you should see nothing.
+- Log back on Windows, open a WSL console and enter `$ ssh-add -l`, you should see nothing.
 - Plug your Yubikey, enter the same command, you should see your ssh key.
 - Log in to your remote host, you should have the pinentry popup/window asking for your Yubikey pin.
-- On your remote host, type `ssh-add -l`.
-If should see your ssh key, that means your forwarding works !
+- On your remote host, type `$ ssh-add -l`.
+If you see your ssh key, that means your forwarding works !

 **Note**: you can chain the agent forwarding through multiple hosts, you just have to follow the same [protocol](#remote-host-configuration) to configure each host.

 # Troubleshooting